 "Privilege exists when one group has something of value that is denied to others simply because of the groups they belong to, rather than because of anything they’ve done or failed to do.
 Access to privilege doesn’t determine one’s outcomes, but it is definitely an asset that makes it more likely that whatever talent, ability, and aspirations a person with privilege has will result in something positive for them.”

-Text from Rothenberg's book "White Privilege: Essential Readings on the Other Side of Racism
+-Paula Rothenberg, from "White Privilege: Essential Readings on the Other Side of Racism"

 See the tab in this guide called "Whiteness & White Supremacy" for more about white or racial privilege